djey47/tduf/src/markdown/README.md

 ### Fixed issues
-* (Library/Files) Some parsing and writing errors have been found and fixed
+* (Library/Files) Some parsing and writing errors have been found and fixed.

 ### Known bugs